30 years in: Quo vadis generalized uncertainty principle?: Open problems

 with the mass of the particle in question $m$ and its Compton wavelength $\lambda_C.$ The similarity to Eq. \eqref{eqn:SecondOrderModel} is obvious.
 Indeed, the effect even allows for an analogous interpretation to the GUP.
 In contrast to nonrelativistic positions, the eigenstates of the Newton-Wigner position operator \cite{Newton:1949cq} are not given by Dirac-delta functions, but have finite width.
 This is analogous to the quasi-position representation of the GUP \cite{Bosso:2020aqm}.

 This observation begs the questions: in which way do GUP-corrections differ from relativistic ones? and can GUP-effects sincerely be deemed nonrelativistic?
-Considering the expansion of the relativistic energy in one dimension
+To approach these questions, let us expand the ordinary, special-relativistic dispersion relation in power series of $k/mc$

-we obtain the relativistic correction to the Hamiltonian $\delta \hat{H}_{\text{Rel}}=\lambda_C^2\hat{k}^4/8\hbar^2m.$ The corresponding GUP-induced correction to the Hamiltonian reads $\delta \hat{H}_{\text{GUP}}=\beta\ell^2\hat{k}^4/\hbar^2m.$ Clearly, these two corrections are very similar.
-However, while the Compton wavelength appearing in the relativistic model is particle-specific, the minimal length $\ell$ ought to be universal.
+We thus obtain the relativistic correction to the Hamiltonian $\delta \hat{H}_{\text{Rel}} = \lambda_C^2\hat{k}^4/8\hbar^2m.$ The corresponding typical GUP-induced correction to the Hamiltonian reads $\delta \hat{H}_{\text{GUP}} = \beta\ell^2\hat{k}^4/\hbar^2m$.
+Although mass-dependent models have also been proposed \cite{Maggiore:1993rv,Maggiore:1993kv,Fadel:2021hnx,Wagner:2023fmb}, these do not affect the current argument.
+Clearly, the relativistic and GUP-corrections are very similar.
+However, while the Compton wavelength appearing in the relativistic model is particle-specific, the minimal length $\ell$ ought to be universal when applied to elementary particles (see Sec. \ref{sec:FundConst} and \cite{Quesne:2009vc,Tkachuk:2012gyq,Amelino-Camelia:2013fxa}).
 Thus, both can be told apart once different particle species are considered.

 Yet, this does not imply that the GUP can be understood to be of zeroth order in a $1/c$-expansion, \ie that it is nonrelativistic.
 This is the subject of the subsequent subsection.